minosproject/minos/README.md

 # Run Minos on Raspberry Pi 3 Model B+

 Minos has been tested on Raspberry Pi 3 Model b+, Raspberry Pi 3 and 3 Model A+ are supported too.
-These boards use Broadcom's bcm28737 chip, which does not use GICv2 or GICv3 interrupt controllers that support interrupt virtualization.
+These boards use Broadcom's bcm28737 chip, bcm2837 does not use GICv2 or GICv3 interrupt controllers which can support hardware interrupt virtualization.
 In order to implement interrupt virtualization on this chip and minimize Guest VM code modifications, the following method was adopted:

-> * Implement virtual bcm2836-armctrl-ic and bcm2836-l1-intc interrupt controller for Host VM (VM0)
+> * Implement virtual bcm2835-armctrl-ic and bcm2836-l1-intc interrupt controller for Host VM (VM0)
 > * Extended the vGICv2 for the Guest VM

 1. Install operating system images for 3B+